Jebet812/Notes/AWS-CCP.md

 2. **AWS Cloudwatch:**
 3. **AWS Cloudtrail:**
 4.  **AWS Config:** used to check if resources are configured the way you'd want them to be.
+It enables you to assess, audit, and evaluate the configurations of your AWS resources.
+Config continuously monitors and records your AWS resource configurations and allows you to automate the evaluation of recorded configurations against desired configurations.
+With Config, you can review changes in configurations and relationships between AWS resources, dive into detailed resource configuration histories, and determine your overall compliance against the configurations specified in your internal guidelines.
+This enables you to simplify compliance auditing, security analysis, change management, and operational troubleshooting.

 </p>
 </details>